 Comparative and Transnational Law of Civil Procedure

 Prof. Olav Haazen holds the chair of Comparative and Transnational Law of Civil Procedure.
-He is involved in courses on comparative civil procedure.
+He teaches courses on comparative civil procedure.

 The work of the Institute would not be possible without the support of our sponsors.